OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 - The `target_n_val` - which should be >= to the `n_val`.
 If this is set to the `n_val` this will simply guarantee that all primary locations for an object will be on separate nodes.
 If this is set to `n_val + N`, then even after `N` failures each the object will still be stored on separate nodes e.g. the `target_n_val` is the number of primaries and fallbacks which must be on distinct nodes.
 - the `target_location_n_val` - which defaults to `target_n_val` minus one, but the supportable value will depend greatly on the number of locations and how evenly the nodes are spread across those locations.
 The higher the `target_location_n_val`, and the `target_n_val` the more certain the availability of data in the cluster is.
 For experimenting with checking the validity of larger settings, there is a [ring calculator](https://github.com/OpenRiak/ring_calculator) where you can check your proposed configuration is possible before making the change.
-- The `ring_size` - how many vnodes need to be distributed, this must be set across the cluster at the start of the cluster, changing the ring-size can only be managed by replicating to a new cluster.
+- The `ring_size` - how many vnodes need to be distributed, this must be set across the cluster at the start of the cluster, changing the ring size can only be managed by replicating to a new cluster.
 - The cluster claim algorithm - which algorithm should be used to generate the plan.

 There are three supported cluster claim algorithm in riak, and the algorithm is an environment variable which can be set in `riak.conf`.